© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel Offrwm Lower Camp is a scheduled monument protected by Cadw under reference ME035.
 View the official record →

-Moel Offrwm Lower Camp is a prehistoric hillfort situated in Meirionnydd, Wales.
+Moel Offrwm Lower Camp is a prehistoric hillfort located in Meirionnydd, Wales, designated as a Scheduled Ancient Monument under reference ME035.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME035.

 Moel Offrwm Lower Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel Offrwm Lower Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME035.